 3. Can demonstrate at least a 25% reduction in gross receipts between comparable quarters in 2019 and 2020.

 For most borrowers, the maximum loan amount of a Second Draw PPP Loan is 2.5 times their average monthly 2019 or 2020 payroll costs up to $2 million.

 Second Draw PPP Loans made to eligible borrowers qualify for full loan forgiveness if during the 8- to 24-week covered period following loan disbursement:

 1. Employee and compensation levels are maintained in the same manner as required for the First Draw PPP loan;

 2. The loan proceeds are spent on payroll costs and other eligible expenses; and

 3. At least 60 percent of the proceeds are spent on payroll costs.

 Updated application forms for both the “First Draw” and “Second Draw” PPP loans can be found on the SBA website:

 Check out our webinar page for upcoming and on-demand webinars.

-As always, Lanigan, Ryan, Malcolm & Doyle will continue to monitor the evolving business landscape and add updates to our COVID-19 resource center as they become available.
+As always, Lanigan Ryan will continue to monitor the evolving business landscape and add updates to our COVID-19 resource center as they become available.
 As an “essential” business in the state of Maryland, we will continue to work for clients to meet upcoming deadlines, while emphasizing the safety of both our clients and our team.
-Please know that your Lanigan, Ryan team members are always available for questions.
+Please know that your Lanigan Ryan team members are always available for questions.